staillanibm/sttHelloWorldJMS/README.md

 ##  Kube deployment using Helm

-See the [helm](resources/helm) folder, which contains:
-- the Helm values file (msr-values.yaml), which includes amongst other things the content of the application.properties file
+See the [helm](resources/helm) folder, which contains the Helm values file (msr-values.yaml) and other descriptors needed to perform the deployment.

-- the OpenShift route definition (the Helm chart can only create kube ingresses at the moment)
+### Prerequisites

+You need to create the msr-secrets.yaml file.
+Start with the msr-secrets.example file and follow the inline comment to fill in the requested secrets.

+### Deployment

+The Makefile references two targets: kube-deploy-ems (to connect to a Tibco EMS broker) and kube-deploy-um (to connect to a Universal Messaging broker.)
+Before applying the Helm chart and the values.yaml file, these targets deal with a few things that aren't managed by the Helm chart:
-- the secrets neeeded for the deployment (including the jks truststore and the image pull secret)
+-   applying the msr-secrets.yaml file which contains all the secrets used by the deployment
-- an egress network policy to allow outgoing connections to Tibco EMS (in case it is needed)
+-   creating the CA issuer and the server certificate presented by the API endpoint
+-   creating a network policies that allows outbound trafic from the microservice to Tibco EMS (which is, in my case, deployed in another namespace within the same cluster)
+-   creating a service and a route to expose the custom API port (this isn't managed by the official Helm chart)
+-   creating a route to expose the microservice admin UI (also not managed by the official chart - this route is only needed for debugging purposes and should be skipped in production)

 To install the webMethods Helm charts:
 `make helm-install-wm-repo`

+To deploy the microservice pointing to Tibco EMS:
+`make kube-deploy-ems`

-To deploy the microservice:
+To deploy the microservice pointing to Universal Messaging:
-`make kube-deploy`
+`make kube-deploy-um`

 To check the logs:
 `make kube-logs-f`